Melat Yisak Kejeta: Career

 Since 6 March 2020, she is eligible to represent Germany in international championships.
 She made her debut in the German national team in the women's race at the 2020 World Athletics Half Marathon Championships held in Gdynia, Poland.
-The winner was Peres Jepchirchir of Kenya with 1:05:16 a new world record for a women's only run.
+The winner was Peres Jepchirchir of Kenya with 1:05:16, a new world record for a women's only run.
 Kejeta won silver in 1:05:18.
 This time was an improvement on her personal best by 3:23, on the German record by 2:40, and on the European record for women-only races by 1:07.
 Kejeta's split time for the 10 km was 30:47, faster than the German national record for the 10 k.
 Her performance also helped Germany to win an unexpected team bronze.
 These were the first German medals ever in a half marathon world championship.

-On 7 August 2021, she participated in the marathon of the 2020 Summer Olympics (which had been postponed due to COVID-19) and finished 6th, the best result of a German marathon runner in Olympic Games since Atlanta 1996 when Katrin Dörre-Heinig finished 4th.
+On 7 August 2021, she participated in the marathon at the 2020 Tokyo Olympics (which had been postponed due to COVID-19) and finished sixth, the best result of a German marathon runner in Olympic Games since Atlanta 1996 when Katrin Dörre-Heinig finished fourth.
+She participated in the 2024 Olympic marathon in Paris but did not finish.